Show / Hide Table of Contents

 GoogleAppsCardV1Icon

 An icon displayed in a widget on a card.
-Supports standard and custom icons.
+For an example in Google Chat apps, see Add an icon.
+Supports built-in and custom icons.
+Google Workspace add-ons and Chat apps:

 GoogleAppsCardV1Image